Alexandregiacomellileal/Update-computacional-tool/README.md

 ________________________________________________________________________________________________________________________

 ## Contributors:
-Federal University of Technology – Parana (UTFPR) and Instituto de Tecnologia para o Desenvolvimento (LACTEC)
+Federal University of Technology – Parana (UTFPR) and Institute of Technology for Development (LACTEC)